Baked Beans Recipe: How to Make Them Perfect Every Time

 Lentils

 Lentils are a fantastic addition for boosting protein while keeping the dish vegetarian or vegan.
 Red or green lentils work well, as they soften and absorb the flavors of the sauce.
-Cook them beforehand or use canned lentils for convenience.
+Prepare lentils ahead of time, or opt for canned ones to save time without losing texture.

 Tofu or Tempeh

-For a plant-based protein option, crumble firm tofu or diced tempeh into the dish.
+For a vegan-friendly protein boost, add crumbled tofu or small cubes of tempeh into your baked beans.
 Marinate them in soy sauce or your favorite spices for extra flavor before mixing them with the beans.
 These options provide a satisfying, meaty texture without using animal products.

 Egg or Fish-Free Alternatives